Compilation and Translation Review

 - Clear lists of authors: anyone who made contributions to the manuscript, whether by helping to plan the study or by helping to write the article, shall be deemed co-authors.
 Corresponding authors shall ensure that all co-authors have agreed to submit the article, and have thoroughly checked it before submission.

-- Protecting research participants: should the research involve experiments on or with human bodies, animals, dangerous chemicals or equipment, details shall be clearly recorded in the article and relevant rules shall be adhered to.
+- Protecting research participants: should the research involve human participants, details shall be clearly recorded in the article and relevant rules shall be adhered to.

 - Transparency and conflicts of interest: authors shall disclose any information regarding financial support, patent applications, remuneration, or any other area where there might be a conflict of interests that could affect the research results and the interpretation of these results.